nanaperez/Ruby-Project/README.md

-# Ruby-Proyect
+# Ruby-Project

-A personal proyect to learn ruby
+A personal project to learn ruby